 Quick Grade Selection Checklist

-| Grade | Key Properties | Common Uses |
+| Grade | Key properties | Common uses |

 |---|---|---|

-| 304/304L | General corrosion resistance | Food, beverage, general process |
+| 304/304L | General corrosion resistance; best in mild environments | Food, beverage, indoor utilities, low-chloride process |

 Flowchart: Step-by-Step Selection Guide